Robin Hood

 The First Threshold at 36 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This demonstrates the protagonist's commitment to Robin chooses to assume Robert Loxley's identity permanently and marry Marion to save the Loxley estate, committing to a new life and identity in Nottingham., moving from reaction to action.

 At 71 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Robin discovers Godfrey's betrayal and the French invasion plan.
+Of particular interest, this crucial beat Robin discovers Godfrey's betrayal and the French invasion plan.
 King John refuses to listen to Robin's warning, revealing the depth of corruption and the impossibility of working within the system., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 105 minutes (75% through) represents the emotional nadir.
-Here, Walter Loxley dies after revealing Robin's true parentage and legacy, representing the death of the old order and Robin's last connection to his assumed identity., shows the protagonist at their lowest point.
+Here, Walter Loxley dies after revealing Robin's true parentage and legacy, representing the death of the old order and Robin's last connection to his assumed identity., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 112 minutes initiates the final act resolution at 80% of the runtime.
 Robin rallies the barons and common people with the Magna Carta principles, uniting England against the French invasion and accepting his role as champion of liberty., demonstrating the transformation achieved throughout the journey.